rmcanany/SolidEdgeHousekeeper/README.md

 > *Rad, this saves a mountain of time for me.
 Thanks!*

+Responding to the prompt *"Heard any good jokes about Solid Edge Housekeeper?"*, Google's Bard said:

+> *Why did the Solid Edge Housekeeper get a promotion?*
+> *She was the only one who could clean up the mess that Solid Edge users make.*

 ## GETTING HELP

 Start with the Readme.
 To quickly navigate, use the Table of Contents